 TOTAL WORKER HEALTH TOOLKIT

-The Active Workplace toolkit targets sedentary behavior in the workplace.
-By reducing sedentary time and prolonged sitting at work, the toolkit aims to improve worker health, safety, and well-being, reduce musculoskeletal pain, and reduce lost work time due to injury or illness.
-The Active Workplace toolkit includes:
+The Active Workplace toolkit is a program to help reduce sitting time at work and to provide training to help managers and supervisors better support workplace safety, health, and well-being for their employees.
+By reducing sedentary time and prolonged sitting at work, we can help improve worker health, safety, and well-being, reduce musculoskeletal pain, and reduce lost work time due to injury or illness.

 Active Workplace Toolkit Components